 Hence, filling half of the 25-gallon tank gives a total of 100 pounds.
 Aside from passengers and other loads, you must know that gas has a weight too.
 It only brings with it a small difference but it’s a great deal when it comes to the boat’s speed and lifts.

 As mentioned above, the standard size motor for a 24-foot pontoon boat is a 150HP motor.
 However, you can’t go wrong when upgrading to 175HP and even 200HP.

-Nonetheless, as you found with this guide, the answer for ‘What size motor for a 24-long pontoon boat?’ is not just about horsepower.
+Nonetheless, as you found with this guide, the answer to ‘what size motor for 24 foot pontoon boat?’ is not just about horsepower.
 The tube length and lifting strakes also contribute to making your pontoon boat run properly.
 Besides, you can feel interested in the size motor for a16 foot aluminum boat.